whiffee/Jupyter_caveman/readme.md

 Download the vmc_pde sample problem code and extract it to a directory.

+__Install the Python IDE PYZO__

+To get a quick look at the viability of the code execution platform, install the Pyzo program.

 __Test the Sample Code__

 Direct testing of the sample problem using Pyzo.
 Open the main.py module and run it as a script.
 The data, tables, and all 29 figures should be generated.
 The figures are initially rendered as bare frames, then filled in at the end.